-From the very beginning all the way through the S550 redesign, we have highlighted some of the best shades of Mustang yellow.
+From the first generation all the way through the S550 redesign, we’ve highlighted some of the best shades of Mustang yellow.

 For the 1969 model year, Ford unveiled a quartet of "Grabber" colors, including Grabber Blue, Grabber Orange, and of course, Grabber Yellow.
-At times referred to as Grabber Bright or Bright Yellow throughout its three-year run, Grabber Yellow debuted as a Shelby Mustang only color in ’69 and carried over into 1970.
+At times, it was referred to as Grabber Bright or Bright Yellow.

 Medium Yellow Gold

-It is not 100% yellow, but because of its place in cinema lore, it is only appropriate to include this particular color on our list of the best shades of Mustang yellow.
-Whether you like yellow Mustangs or not, if you are an auto enthusiast, you have undoubtedly seen the original Gone In Sixty Seconds film, featuring a modified 1971 Fastback named "Eleanor”
+It is not 100% yellow, but because of its place in cinema history, it’s only appropriate to include this color on our list.
+If you’re an auto enthusiast, you’ve probably seen the original Gone In Sixty Seconds film, featuring a modified 1971 Fastback named "Eleanor."

-Mustang fans not-named H.B.
-Halicki could purchase Medium Yellow Gold pony cars on 1971-1974 units.
-Outside of a two-year stretch from 1966-67, the Ford Motor Company did not produce another gold Mustang until the 1997 model year.
-Though it is not as renowned as the Bullit’s Highland Green, Medium Yellow Gold as certainly one of the most famous Mustang colors ever produced.
+Outside of a two-year stretch from 1966-1967, the Ford Motor Company did not produce another gold Mustang until the 1997 model year.
+Though it’s not as renowned as the Bullitt’s Highland Green, Medium Yellow Gold is certainly one of the most famous Mustang colors ever.

-A shade of Mustang yellow so bright, you’ll scream!
-Well, it might not make you yell out loud, but the Screaming Yellow color delighted Ford fans in the mid-2000s.
-Screaming Yellow bore a striking resemblance to Chrome Yellow and replaced Zinc as the principal bright color available.
-While many colors were primarily confined to one generation, Screaming Yellow made its presence felt on both SN95 and S197 body styles.
+The bold Screaming Yellow color delighted Ford fans from 2004-2006.
+Screaming Yellow bore a striking resemblance to Chrome Yellow.
+It replaced Zinc as the principal bright color option.
+While many colors were confined to one generation, Screaming Yellow was used on both the SN95 and S197 Mustangs.